CanvasComposer: Personalized Group Photo Generation via a Multi-Reference Canvas

 \subsection{Layered Canvas}

-\methodname{} is a controllable text-to-image generation framework that offers an interactive personalization experience, enabling users to control both the spatial composition and the appearance of multiple subjects (identities and optional background).
-Concretely, the framework conditions a pretrained diffusion model on two inputs: (1) a text prompt that specifies global image content and high-level semantics, and (2) a layered canvas that jointly encodes spatial and visual guidance of the subjects, augmented with a binary locking flag that determines the degree of fidelity preservation.
-This design ensures that \methodname{} adheres faithfully to the user's compositional intent: composing multiple subjects within a scene, defining a spatial arrangement though intuitive dragging, preserving locked subjects with maximum fidelity while harmonizing the overall output to be globally coherent.
+\methodname{} is a controllable text-to-image generation framework that offers an interactive personalization experience, enabling users to control both the spatial composition and the appearance of multiple subjects (humans and an optional background).
+Concretely, the framework conditions a pretrained diffusion model on two inputs: (1) a text prompt that specifies global image content and high-level semantics (2) a \textbf{layered canvas} that jointly encodes the spatial layout and visual guidance of each subject.
+This design ensures \methodname{} to faithfully follow the user’s compositional design: allowing intuitive placement of multiple subjects, specifying their spatial arrangement through simple dragging, and preserving subject-specific visual attributes while producing a globally coherent image.

-The \textbf{layered canvas} is represented by a set of RGBA layers $L = \{l_1, \cdots, l_N\}$ and a corresponding set of binary locking flags $B = \{b_1, ..., b_N\}$ , where $N$ denotes the number of layers.
-Each RGBA layer $l_i$ encodes the information of one subject.
-The RGB channels provide visual reference of the subject while the alpha channel defines its spatial mask, indicating the valid regions of presence.
-Subsequently, this mask is used to identify the valid tokens for scalability, as detailed in \seclabel\ref{sec:method_pipeline}.
+Illustrated in the middle column of \cref{fig:data}, the \textbf{layered canvas} is represented by a set of RGBA layers $L = \{l_1, \cdots, l_N\}$ where $N$ denotes the number of layers.
+Each RBGA layer $l_i$ represents the information of one subject, a human segment or a background image.
+The RGB channels provide visual reference of the subject, while the alpha channel defines its spatial mask, indicating the valid regions of presence.
+Subsequently, this mask is used to identify the valid tokens, where invalid tokens are pruned out for scalability, as detailed in \seclabel\ref{sec:method_pipeline}.

-The \textbf{locking flag} $b_i$ determines whether the layer should be strictly preserved or allowed to adapt.
-When a layer is locked ($b_i = 1$), the model is constrained to render the subject in the layer with maximum fidelity, permitting only minimal variations (\eg, lighting or shading adjustments) to ensure seamless integration with the rest of the scene.
-In contrast, when a layer is unlocked ($b_i = 0$), the subject may be flexibly adapted to the surrounding context while still retaining its semantic identity.
-This mechanism balances fidelity and adaptability, ensuring that user-specified subjects can be either preserved exactly or reinterpreted creatively depending on the desired outcome.